Henry Rowland (actor): Biography

 Rowland was born in Omaha, Nebraska.
 His father left Germany before World War I began and became a professor of German at the University of Nebraska.
 Following the war, Rowland was educated in Germany through the secondary level.
 He returned to the United States and studied acting in Pasadena.

-Rowland was born in the American Midwest.
-Rowland "heiled" and "achtunged" his way through a variety of films, ranging from Casablanca to Russ Meyer's Supervixens.
+While Rowland was born in the American Midwest, he was frequently cast as German characters, particularly as Nazis in films made during or, later, about World War II.
+Rowland "heiled" and "achtunged" his way through a variety of films, ranging from Casablanca (1943) to Russ Meyer's Supervixens (1975).
 Conversely, he showed up as an American flight surgeon in 1944's Winged Victory, billed under his Army rank as Corporal Henry Rowland.

 In his last years, Rowland had continued playing such Germanic characters as the Amish farmer in The Frisco Kid (1979).
+These included bit part or cameo roles in most of Russ Meyer's 1970s sexploitation films, which included, in addition to Supervixens, Beyond the Valley of the Dolls (1970) and Beneath the Valley of the Ultra-Vixens (1979).
+In the Meyer films, Rowland always depicting a disguised and fictionalized version of Nazi Party official Martin Bormann as a cross-movie running gag.

 He appeared six times on the western series Annie Oakley, starring Gail Davis and Brad Johnson.
 He was also cast in the television series Brave Eagle, Fury, The Lone Ranger, Zorro, The Rifleman, Tales of Wells Fargo (episode "Laredo"), and Gunsmoke.

+He was buried in Los Angeles National Cemetery.
 For his contribution to the television industry, Henry Rowland has a star on the Hollywood Walk of Fame at 6328 Hollywood Boulevard.